NATURALISTIC OBSERVATIONS

 ADVANTAGES OF NATURALISTIC OBSERVATIONS

-• Ecological validity: Clearly this provides data that is very high in ecological validity since it has not been tainted by observer intervention with the observed not usually knowing that their behaviour is being watched.
+• Ecological validity: Clearly, this provides data of very high ecological validity, as it has not been tainted by observer intervention, with the observed not usually knowing that their behaviour is being observed.

-• Reliability: there is the issue of bias.
-For example if a researcher is looking at aggressive acts in a football game and assumes that boys are going to be more aggressive, the results may inadvertently be interpreted in this way.
+• Reliability: There is a bias issue.
+For example, if a researcher is examining aggressive acts in a football game and assumes that boys will be more aggressive, the results may be inadvertently interpreted in this way.

-• Reduced demand characteristics: For the same reason there should be no demand characteristics.
-If you’re not aware that you’re being observed then you won’t be trying to please the researcher.
+• Reduced demand characteristics: For the same reason, there should be no demand characteristics.
+If you’re unaware that you’re being observed, you won’t try to please the researcher.

-• Ethics: are a major problem with many observational studies and especially with naturalistic.
-Not knowing you’re being watched creates issues with privacy and participants not consenting to take part
+• Ethics is a major problem with many observational studies, and especially with naturalistic studies.
+Not knowing you’re being watched creates issues with privacy, and participants not consenting to take part

-• Detailed: Information collected tends to be more detailed and provides a fuller idea of behaviour than the sort of information that can be collected in a laboratory.
+• Detailed: The information collected tends to be more detailed and provides a fuller picture of behaviour than the sort of information that can be collected in a laboratory.
 Think of the criticisms of behaviour in the strange situation

 DISADVANTAGES OF NATURALISTIC OBSERVATIONS